player-ui/vscode-player/README.md

 # VSCode Player

-An extension for working with Player content development inside of VSCode.
+An extension for working with Player content in VSCode.

+# Installation

+Install it from the VSCode Registry [here]()

 ## Language Features
 > Utilities to assist with the embedded bindings and expressions in [Player](https://player-ui.github.io/latest/tools/dsl#bindingsexpressions).